pratiksayanekar/Twitter-Sentiment-Classification-using-Deep-Learning-Algorithms/README.md

 Confusion Matrix of testing data title

-LSTM_v2 Model
-title

-Accuracy and Loss trend of training and validation data title

-Confusion Matrix of testing data title

-BiLSTM + CNN Model
-title

-Accuracy and Loss trend of training and validation data title

-Confusion Matrix of testing data title

-Insights:
+### Insights:

-The testing accuracy of above model is 90%, the accuracy of angry and disappointed is comparatively less as model is perfectly distinguishing tweets with happy emotion.
+- The testing accuracy of above model is 90%, the accuracy of angry and disappointed is comparatively less as model is perfectly distinguishing tweets with happy emotion.
-The loss of training and validation curve shows no overfitting, provided that the accuracy on unseen data matches the accuracy of validation data.
+- The loss of training and validation curve shows no overfitting, provided that the accuracy on unseen data matches the accuracy of validation data.
-Model is performing poor, not actually poor but less efficient while predicting between 'angry' and 'disappointed' tweets.
+- Model is performing poor, not actually poor but less efficient while predicting between 'angry' and 'disappointed' tweets.
 The confusion matrix of all models shows similar results.
-The execution time of epochs can be reduced by adding several layers of dropout but this is avoided as it results in increase of loss.
+- The execution time of epochs can be reduced by adding several layers of dropout but this is avoided as it results in increase of loss.
-The batch size can be increase more than 1024. for example in last saved notebook by increasing batch size to 2048 reduces the number of steps to run one epoch, 587776 samples were trained in 287 steps.
+- The batch size can be increase more than 1024. for example in last saved notebook by increasing batch size to 2048 reduces the number of steps to run one epoch, 587776 samples were trained in 287 steps.
 On CPU one epoch of BiLSTM takes almost an hour to execute.
-Due to Google collab time limit exhaustion, the latest run is executed on Macbook pro CPU with increased batch size.
+- Due to Google collab time limit exhaustion, the latest run is executed on Macbook pro CPU with increased batch size.